agardnerIT/metrics-ai/docs/index.md

 ```

 ## Access the App
-The application has two pages:
+The application has two pages.
+Open both of these pages in two different tabs.

 * `/` - the root path is the "application logic".
-You're not so interested in this page.
 * `/metrics` - this is the page of Prometheus metrics.
 The collector will "watch" this page

+Each time you refresh the root page, `app_requests_total` will increment by `1`. `app_random_number` will also be set to a new value between `0` and `100`.

+Refreshing `/metrics` will show the new values each time you refresh `/`.

 ## Start Collector